carriercomm/http-api-design/README.md

 - `previousPage` - Previous page number.
 Should be provided by instance response.
 - `nextPage` - Next page number.
 Should be provided by instance response.
 - `page` - Arbitrary page number.
 Should be provided by client.

+#### Order collections

+Provide a sensible default order for collections.
+Allow clients to specify a different order.

+Define the following rel:

+- `order` - Return collection in the specified order.

+Parameters:

+- `orderAttribute` - The attribute to order by.
+- `orderDirection` - The order direction: ASC or DESC.

 #### Dublin Core